-Galleries Several galleries around the campus are available to exhibit the work of students and outside artists in solo or group shows.
-Opening in Fall 2009 in the new academic building, the 41 Cooper Gallery and the Lubalin Center Gallery will feature a series of exhibitions open to the public.
-With glass walls that offer views into the building's entrance lobby from Third Avenue and East 7th Street, the 41 Cooper Gallery is intended to serve as a highly visible site of artistic activity consisting of exhibitions, programs, and screenings for the Cooper Union community, neighborhood and city at large.
+Galleries Several galleries around the campus are used to exhibit the work of students and outside artists in solo or group shows.
+In the new academic building at 41 Cooper Square, the 41 Cooper Gallery and the Lubalin Center Gallery feature large windows offering views from the building's entrance and an abundance of natural light.
+These spaces, often used in conjunction with one another and with the adjacent Rose Auditorium, serve as a highly visible site of artistic activity consisting of exhibitions, programs, and screenings for the Cooper Union community, neighborhood and city at large.